Skip to content Skip to footer

 Mark caught the vision for house church while attending the McLeese Lake church.
 After discerning the call to pastoral ministry he desires to serve the churches in the Cariboo and develop house church as a vibrant and growing form of the church in Canada.

 Mark is a carpenter by trade and enjoys woodworking and home construction.
 He and Alicia enjoy hiking and exploring new places in BC.
 The Cariboo is a treasure of lakes and trails and they look forward to exploring the beautiful landscape of the Cariboo.
-Micah enjoys crawling, turning pages in his books, and grabbing things that he is not allowed to touch.
-In contrast to his insolent look in this picture, he is a good-natured treasure they adore.
-Their family grew by another son Elias in May 2021 and their busy household is a blessing to the ministry.
+Micah enjoys helping daddy with projects around the house and is in preschool.
+Elias is a busy two year old who enjoys trying to keep up with his older brother.
+Their busy household is a blessing to the ministry.

 In 2020 Alicia joined the ministry in an official capacity as the Mission Administrator taking care of finances and other admin tasks.